iq-motion-control/iq-module-communication-doc/docs/manual/manual_safety_systems.rst

 There are three separate derate values that are internally updated, each linked with a different module function.
 There is a speed derate used to avoid runaway, a microcontroller temperature based derate to avoid microcontroller overheating, and a coil temperature derate to avoid coil overheating.
 These three derate values are combined and applied to the target command voltage in order to protect your module.
-Details of each of these derate values as well as how they are combined are discussed later.
+Details of each of these derate values as well as how they are combined are discussed below.

 Speed Based Derate
 ---------------------